FAQ

 How to generate and deploy the config file from the BME AI-Studio?

 Answer: Once the algorithm is trained, the configuration file can be exported by clicking on the Export for BSEC in the “Training Results” tab in the BME AI-Studio Desktop.
 It contains 5 file formats.
-The file with .config, .c, .h and .csv contains the same information and can be selected by the customer based on their platform requirements whereas the .config and .aiconfig file can be used in the BME688 development board for live testing the trained algorithm with the BME AI-Studio Mobile App.
+The file with .config, .c, .h and .csv contains the same information and can be selected by the customer based on their platform requirements whereas the .config and .aiconfig file can be used in the BME688 or BME690 development kit for live testing the trained algorithm with the BME AI-Studio Mobile App.

 What are the system requirements to execute the BME-AI-Studio?